mskill/malika/labs_GitHub_GitHub1_Getting_Started.md

 <b>Effort:</b> 20 min

-In this lab you will get started with GitHub by creating a GitHub account and project and adding a file to it using its Web interface.
+In this lab, you will get started with GitHub by creating a GitHub account and project and adding a file to it using its Web interface.

 ## Objectives
 After completing this lab, you will be able to: